Kitura/Kitura/README.md

   - Mac OS X: `swift build -Xcc -fblocks -Xswiftc -I/usr/local/include -Xlinker -L/usr/local/lib`
   - Linux:  `swift build -Xcc -fblocks`

-  Or copy [Makefile and scripts](https://github.com/IBM-Swift/Kitura-CI/blob/master/build) to your project directory and run `make build`.
+  Or copy [Makefile and build scripts](https://github.com/IBM-Swift/Kitura-CI/blob/master/build) to your project directory and run `make build`.
 You may want to customize this Makefile and use it for building, testing and running your application.
+For example, you can clean your build directory, refetch all the dependencies, build, test and run your application by running `make clean refetch test run`.

 9. Now run your new web application: